Singapore English: Singapore's Speak Good English Movement

 The wide use of Singlish led the government to launch the Speak Good English Movement in Singapore in 2000 in an attempt to replace Singlish with Standard English.
 This movement was made to show the need for Singaporeans to speak Standard English.
 Nowadays, all children in schools are being taught Standard English with one of the other official languages (Chinese, Malay, Tamil) being taught as a second language.
 In Singapore, English is a "working language" that serves the economy and development and is associated with the broader global community.
 Meanwhile, the rest are "mother tongues" that are associated with the country's culture.
 Speaking Standard English also helps Singaporeans communicate and express themselves in their everyday life.

-The Singaporean government recently made an announcement named "Speak Good English Movement brings fun back to Grammar and good English" where the strategies used to promote their program are explained.
-Specifically, it would release a series of videos that demystify the difficulty and dullness of the grammatical rules of the English language.
+In 2014, the Singaporean government made an announcement entitled "Speak Good English Movement brings fun back to Grammar and good English", where the strategies that would be used to promote their program in the following years were explained.
+Specifically, the government would release a series of videos demystifying the difficulty and dullness of the grammatical rules of the English language.
 These videos provide a more humorous approach to learning basic grammar rules.
 Singaporeans will now be able to practise the grammatical rules in both written and spoken English thanks to a more interactive approach.

-Standard Singaporean accent

-Like most Commonwealth countries outside of Canada, the accents of most reasonably educated Singaporeans who speak English as their first language are more similar to British Received Pronunciation (RP) than General American, although immediately noticeable differences exist.

-Malay, Indian, and Chinese Influences
+Malay, Indian, and Chinese influences

 Although Standard Singapore English (SSE) is mainly influenced by British English and, recently, American English, there are other languages that also contribute to its use on a regular basis.
 The majority of Singaporeans speak more than one language, with many speaking three to four.
 Most Singaporean children are brought up bilingual.
 They are introduced to Malay, Chinese, Tamil, or Singapore Colloquial English (Singlish) as their native languages, depending on their families' ethnic backgrounds and/or socioeconomic status.
 They also acquire those languages from interacting with friends in school and other places.
 Naturally, the presence of other languages in Singapore has influenced Singapore English, something particularly apparent in Singlish.